hocostem/hocostem.github.io/calendar.md

 title: Calendar
 layout: default
 ---
 <p>Want to learn more about high school internships?
-Hear from current and recently graduated HCPSS students about their experiences interning at NASA, Dreamport, the National Aquarium in Baltimore, Johns Hopkins Applied Physics Lab, and the U.S. Naval Academy.
+<br>Hear from current and recently graduated HCPSS students about their experiences interning at NASA, Dreamport, the National Aquarium in Baltimore, Johns Hopkins Applied Physics Lab, and the U.S. Naval Academy.
 <br>HoCoSTEM is hosting an information and Q+A session virtually on Zoom on August 8th from 5-6pm EST.
 <br>Interested?
 Click <a href="https://docs.google.com/forms/d/e/1FAIpQLSdMm_S8eUPmKlzacoIE3J0ojnVKDBCaHR7WttRXB0vO-P7vWA/viewform?usp=sf_link">here</a> to register for the event.</p>
 <div class="responsiveCal">